PedroGironSV/Automation_Portfolio/API_Automation/Postman-JavaScript/README.md

 ﻿**JSON Placeholder APIs Project**

-Automated the main HTTP requests, using the following technologies:
+Postman collections implementation to run manual and automated tests for the main HTTP requests, using the following technologies:

  - Postman
  - Newman command line